CoinRemitter/woocommerce-wordpress/README.md

 * Low transaction fee

 **Installation**
-1. First you must have to install woocommerce plugin and have to activate it first.
+1. First you must install woocommerce plugin and activate it.
 2. Click on the **PLUGIN** option (you will find It In the sidebar).
 3. Then select on **ADD NEW** option (you will find it on the top of the page)
 4. After selecting that option new page will pop up and it shows you different plugins.
 You must click on the search option and type **Coinremitter Crypto Payment Processor**.